 First, we build the right money habit: we don’t spend money we don’t have.

 Second, the chances are we’ll change our mind about the things we wanted to buy.
-After giving ourselves time, we may realise that they aren’t so important as we thought they were.
+After giving ourselves time, we may realise that they aren’t as important as we thought they were.

 Play waiting games long and often because most things aren’t so important.

-Now that we know the cardinal rule of money, the below are little things we can do to ensure we stick to our budget.
+Now that we know the cardinal rule of money, the following are little things we can do to ensure we stick to our budget.

 25 Essential Budgeting Tips